roycetech/learn-ruby/learn-rails/blog/README.md

 Overview:
 =========

-This project is from [http://guides.rubyonrails.org/getting_started.html](this) guide:
+This project is from [this](http://guides.rubyonrails.org/getting_started.html) guide:

 Project Features:
 =================

 01. Basic CRUD
 02. MVC
 03. Validation
 04. Form Submission with redirect
 05. Partials - reusable view section
+06. REST
+07. Table one to many association

 # README